simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-08-31
+<br />**Date image released:**  2024-09-01
-<br />**This image is owned by:**  Steve Mandel
+<br />**This image is owned by:**
+Francisco Sojuel

-<br />**Title of the image:**  IFN and the NGC 7771 Group
+<br />**Title of the image:**  The Moon Dressed Like Saturn
-<br />**Description for the image:**  Galaxies of the NGC 7771 Group are featured in this intriguing skyscape.
-Some 200 million light-years distant toward the constellation Pegasus, NGC 7771 is the large, edge-on spiral near center, about 75,000 light-years across, with two smaller galaxies below it.
-Large spiral NGC 7769 is seen face-on to the right.
-Galaxies of the NGC 7771 group are interacting, making repeated close passages that will ultimately result in galaxy-galaxy mergers on a cosmic timescale.
-The interactions can be traced by distortions in the shape of the galaxies themselves and faint streams of stars created by their mutual gravitational tides.
-But a clear view of this galaxy group is difficult to come by as the deep image also reveals extensive clouds of foreground dust sweeping across the field of view.
-The dim, dusty galactic cirrus clouds are known as Integrated Flux Nebulae.
-The faint IFN reflect starlight from our own Milky Way Galaxy and lie only a few hundred light-years above the galactic plane.
+<br />**Description for the image:**  Why does Saturn appear so big?
+It doesn't -- what is pictured are foreground clouds on Earth crossing in front of the Moon.
+The Moon shows a slight crescent phase with most of its surface visible by reflected Earthlight, known as Da Vinci glow.
+The Sun directly illuminates the brightly lit lunar crescent from the bottom, which means that the Sun must be below the horizon and so the image was taken before sunrise.
+This double take-inducing picture was captured on 2019 December 24, two days before the Moon slid in front of the Sun to create a solar eclipse.
+In the foreground, lights from small Guatemalan towns are visible behind the huge volcano Pacaya.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/NGC7769_70_71_Mandel.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/SaturnMoon_Sojuel_1824.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).